offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

     image: my_image:v1
 ```

-If a namespace-level resource doesn't set a namespace, the namespace defaults to `default`.
+If a namespace-level object doesn't set a namespace, the namespace defaults to `default`.

 ## Replica Set